ecurry15/Configure-Active-Directory/README.md

 <img src="https://i.ibb.co/QNj3tP8/step10.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now lets create some non-Admin employees using the admin account.
-Next, create a new VM in Azure with windows 10 as the operating system.
+Now let's create some non-Admin employees using the admin account.
+Once done, create a new VM in Azure with windows 10 as the operating system.
 Make sure the VM is in the same resource group and Vnet as DC-1.
 Name the VM client-1.
 Once the VM is created, in Azure set Client-1's DNS settings to DC-1's Private IP address.
-Go to client-1's network interface settings, click Dns severs, click custom, then enter DC-1's private IP.
+Go to client-1's network interface settings, click "DNS Severs", click custom, then enter DC-1's private IP.
 </p>
 <br />